brianpierini/brianpierini/README.md

 ## 👋 Hi, I'm Brian

-I’m a Security Engineer who likes building small tools, learning in public, and helping people take more control over their digital lives.
+I’m a Security Engineer who likes building what I can and helping people take more control over their digital lives.

 I mostly write Python and build small tools to solve real problems, especially around automation and privacy.
 I’m always learning and experimenting.